andresr27/devops_kubernetes_sample/study_guide.md

 ##  Test Format (Coderbyte)

-A 4-hour test on Coderbyte for a lead position will almost certainly be a **project-based assessment**, not just a series of multiple-choice questions.
-You will likely be given a scenario or a set of tasks to complete within the time limit.
-This could involve:
+A 4-hour test on Coderbyte for a lead position will almost certainly be a **project-based assessment**.

 *   **Coding:** Writing Python scripts for automation.
 *   **Configuration:** Writing Dockerfiles, Kubernetes YAML manifests, CI/CD pipelines (GitHub Actions/GitLab CI), or configuration management scripts (e.g., Ansible).